Exact Simulation of Multidimensional Reflected Brownian Motion: Introduction

-Because of condition c) in the definition of RBM, it turns out that $ L_{i}\left( \cdot \right) $ increases only at times $t$ when $Y_{i}\left( t\right) =0$ and so $L_{i}\left( \cdot \right) $ behaves like the local time of Brownian motion at the origin.
-So the term $R\mathbf{L}\left( t\right) $ appearing in (\ref{SKO-PROB}) is not a standard \textquotedblleft drift\textquotedblright\ term and cannot be dealt with using change of measure techniques as in \cite{beskos2005}, \cite{MR2274855} or \cite{pollock2013exact}.
-All the generic exact simulation techniques for SDEs are based on the use of acceptance / rejection, after applying Girsanov's transformation.
+All the generic exact simulation techniques for diffusions are based on the acceptance / rejection, after applying Girsanov's transformation.
 The difficulty in applying acceptance / rejection in the multidimensional RBM setting is that there is no natural proposal distribution that can be used to \textquotedblleft dominate\textquotedblright\ the target process directly.
 In particular, multidimensional RBM is not absolutely continuous with respect to any natural process that is easily simulatable.
-Note that in one dimension one can simulate RBM directly and so these challenging issues arise only in dimensions greater than one.
+Note that in one dimension one can simulate RBM directly by keeping track of the running maximum of the driving Brownian motion, and so these challenging issues arise only in dimensions greater than one.
 Simulation techniques for one dimensional reflected processes have been studied in \cite{etore2013exact}.

+\textbf{Our contributions.} This paper is dedicated to the proof of the following result.
+Let $\mathbf{Y}(\cdot)$ denote the multi-dimensional RBM in (\ref{SKO-PROB}). \begin{theorem} Given a deterministic time $T \in (0,1),$ it is possible to simulate $\mathbf{Y}\left( T\right) $ without any bias. \end{theorem}